emhedlin/bim_2020/README.md

 Number of of sites with pefa and rlha line up with the report now.
 I can't get the number of sites "not checked" and the number of sites with "no detections" to line up.
 I suspect this is because I'm not account for sites that were occupied by species other than pefa and rlha.
 I'll investigate that tomorrow.

+### October 7

+Ignoring differences in unoccupied territories (there are lots) between data sheets and the report.
+The report incorporates PDA = 3, whereas the datasheets don't.